SpaghetMeNot/uvproject/docs/index.md

 ## What is uvProject?

 uvProject is a set of tools designed to eliminate many tedious unwrapping tasks.
-It many cases it allows you to model freely while UVs appear before your eyes.
+In many cases it allows you to model freely while UVs appear before your eyes.

 ![](assets/all_tools.png)
 ### Main Features: